stephaniecrocker91/instantes/README.md

 * * *

 * The would like to find a solution to the mobile device Sign In/Sign Out bug.
 * The like/unike button in the Most liked posts is still not fully functioning.
-With a bit more time, I positive I will be able to make this work.
+With a bit more time, I am positive I will be able to make this work.

 <img src="static/images/category-error.png" width="1000px">
 <img src="static/images/category.png" width="8000px">

+* When bookmarking/liking a post - the DOm doesnt refresh automatially in other components (for example: most liked posts, or if I have my likes feed open and I like a most liked post it doesn't appear immediately).
+It required refreshing the page for it to display.
+I would like to fix this issue!

 * * *